Stanford-BioE80/Stanford-BioE80.github.io/_docs/w1readings.md

 **What's Unique About Living Matter?**

-Here you will learn and think about what makes living matter such a unique material when compared to inert matter when considering its properties and capabilities.
+Here you will learn and think about what makes living matter such a unique material when compared to inert matter by considering the specific and distinctive properties and capabilities of biological stuff from an engineers perspective.

 **Goal:** After watching the following video you should be able to explain the properties of living matter that make it more effective at solving many engineering challenges compared to inert matter.

-You can watch [this video](https://youtu.be/NpZ3PXTnxdw) from Prof. Liphardt detailing the unique properties of living matter (Lecture on Wednesday).
+You can watch [this video](https://youtu.be/NpZ3PXTnxdw) from Stanford Bioengineering Prof. Jan Liphardt detailing the unique properties of living matter.
 Write down any questions you have so you can ask your peers, TA's, and professors in class or office hours.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NpZ3PXTnxdw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>